 As we begin to realize how our lives have been irrevocably changed by the crisis, we may experience grief and sorrow.
 Each and every physical, material, and intangible loss we experience can trigger its own grief, its own sorrow.
 The apparent losses are for those who become ill and for those who succumb to the illness.
 There can be material losses of financial resources that are having to be re-channeled into staying safe.
 There are many other less tangible losses that are harder to identify.
-There is a fear of losing time and experience for many students and teachers.
-Many students have lost school trip opportunities they have anticipated for years.
-There could be a loss of afternoons and summertime if school days are run longer to make up for the lost academic time.
+There is a fear of losing time and experience with our friends and loved ones.
+Many students have lost school trips, graduation ceremonies, proms and other opportunities they have anticipated for years.

 For many, there appears to be a sensory deprivation-the loss of being with people face-to-face during this time when most communication is done through a computer.
-The loss of independence as families in China are in homes-all day, every day, for days on end with little opportunity to go outside.
-When schools re-open, there are educators and students who may never return, and they left sadly without proper goodbyes.
-This compounds the grief of third culture kids and families who experience many transitions.
+The loss of independence as families are in homes-all day, every day, for days on end with little opportunity to go outside.